 Wednesday, February 15, 2017

 A dog's purpose is directed by Lasse Hallstrom and stars Dennis Quaid, Britt Robertson, Josh Gad, K. J. Apa, Juliet Rylance, John Ortiz, and Peggy Lipton.
 The plot of the movie is a dog looks to discover his purpose in life over the course of several lifetimes and owners.
 Going into this movie I wasn't sure what to think.
 The trailers for it were decent.
 I had heard about the boycott which made me more intrigued to see it.
 I thought this movie was just OK nothing special.
 Josh Gad was a good choice to voice the dog.
 The part I enjoyed most was when the dog is with Ethan as a teenager and eventually he meets Hannah.
 That part had some nice moments and I think both K. J. Apa who plays Ethan and Britt Robertson who plays Hannah did great in their roles.
 I did also enjoy at the end when the dog is reunited with the older version of Ethan, though it did feel like a Hallmark movie at times.
 Really I wish this movie was just about the dog and Ethan and Hannah.
 The other lives that the dog got I didn't care about at all.
 None of the actors in those scenes did a great job I felt and I was sort of getting bored.
 If they had cut out the other stories and just stuck with the dog and Ethan I would have loved this movie.
 So I would recommend this movie, but only if you have nothing else to do.
 3 out of 5 stars for A dog's purpose.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Tuesday, February 14, 2017

 The Lego Batman Movie is directed by Chris McKay and stars Will Arnett, Zach Galifianakis, Michael Cera, Rosario Dawson, and Ralph Fiennes.
 The plot of the movie is Bruce Wayne must not only deal with the criminals in Gotham City but also the responsibility of raising a boy he adopted.
 I was really looking forward to this movie after reading so many good reviews for it.
 Also, I am a big Batman fan.
 After having watched the movie I don't understand all the praise this movie is getting.
 I found it to be very disappointing.
 The humor in this movie is terrible.
-There were some joke that worked, but for the most part, it felt like all of the jokes in this movie were for kids, unlike other animated movies that realize they have to entertain the adults as well.
+There were some jokes that worked, but for the most part, it felt like all of the jokes in this movie were for kids, unlike other animated movies that realize they have to entertain the adults as well.
 Will Arnett was fine as the voices of Batman he didn't do anything that I thought was funny, but he wasn't annoying.
 When they made jokes about the previous Batman Movies I did find those funny because as I stated before I've been a fan of this character for a long time.
 So it was cool to see a movie that understood what to make fun of when it comes to Batman.
 If you're like me and hate pop culture references in movies this movie will annoy the hell out of you because there is a lot.
 Also, this movie has the most annoying version of Robin that we have ever gotten and that character is where a lot of the stupid humor comes from.
 I did like what they did with the Joker he just wants Batman to admit that Batman loves to fight him and Batman needs him to make him feel complete and Batman can't do that and what they do with that is funny that was one of my favorite parts of the movie.
 2 out of 5 stars for The Lego Batman Movie.
-I hope you enjoyed my review and I hope it helped you decide whether to see this movie or not.
+I hope you enjoyed my review.

 Wednesday, February 8, 2017

 Rings is directed by Javier Gutierrez and stars Matilda Anna Ingrid Lutz, Alex Roe, Johnny Galecki, Vincent D'Onofrio.
 The plot of the movie is a young woman finds herself on the receiving end of a terrifying curse that threatens to take her life in 7 days.
 I thought this movie was going to be complete shit.
 It had some pretty dumb trailers plus it was originally going to come out last October and then they decided to push it back.
 The only thing that really piqued my interest in this film was the intrigue of what would happen if the cured video somehow got online and became a viral video.
-This film is watchable, but to does have a lot of problems.
+This film is watchable, but it does have a lot of problems.
 One big problem is this movie doesn't even know what it wants to be at times.
 This isn't a spoiler they released the first three minutes of this movie online and it shows this airplane scene and it has a Final Destination feel to it.
 When every screen on this plane started playing The Ring video I thought to myself they've gone too far.
 Like I pointed out this movie has no idea what it wants to be at one point it turns into some terrible college romance crap that belongs on the Hallmark Channel.
 The main actress wasn't that bad she was certainly better than the other college kids in the film who all gave very wooden performances and it looked like they didn't even want to be in this movie.
 Johnny Galecki plays a college professor who starts up a very odd experiment after watching the tape himself.
 He gets college students to watch the tape which is now online and that could have been interesting, but it gets to complected.
 This film does delve into the history of Samara.
 It gives a little bit more of her backstory and reveals some new information.
 One of the most iconic things about The Ring was the video.
-In this film they show that video probably about 90 times throughout the movie it's shown on peoples phones, on computer monitors, they project it up on walls and you see it on TV.
+In this film they show that video probably about 90 times throughout the movie it's shown on people's phones, on computer monitors, they project it up on walls and you see it on TV.
 After you see the same thing about 90 times it isn't terrifying like it used to be.
 Another very big problem with Rings is that it tries so hard to set itself up for a sequel that it almost ruins itself in the process.
 This movie shuffles the continuity of the past films.
 The events of The Ring Two never happened which I should be thankful for because if you read my review of that movie you know that I really don't like it.
 There are some interesting ideas here like the cult, but that gets to complected and the film has no idea what it wants to be.
 2 out of 5 stars for Rings.
-I hope you enjoyed my review and I hope it helped you decide whether to see the movie or not.
+I hope you enjoyed my review.

 Thursday, February 2, 2017